ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 could you make a video how you do this???

+or could u / willing to write an HowTo

 ---

 Yowza, that’s a lot of files.
 Try again with fewer than 100 files.